featbit/featbit/README.md

 **Ship Code Safely**.
 Mitigate risks with Production Testing, roll out features to 1% of users initially then expanding progressively, and ensure instant error recovery without redeployment.

 **Targeted Experiences**.
 Giving you control over who sees each feature and when they see it.
-Release features to specific target users, and continuously measure and improve your buisness.
+Release features to specific target users, and continuously measure and improve your business.

 **Innovate Faster**.
 Decouples code deployments from feature releases.
 Deploy at will, and release any feature immediately upon request from the boss.